from plotnine import *

 + scale_y_continuous(

-="Personal savings rate",
+name="Personal savings rate",

-name=[0, None],
+limits=[0, None],

-)+ scale_x_date(
++ scale_x_date(

-name="10 years",
+date_breaks="10 years",

-date_breaks="5 year",
+date_minor_breaks="5 year",

 Expanding limits to include zero

-+ scale_y_continuous(limits=[0, None]) p
+p + scale_y_continuous(limits=[0, None])

 Labelling percentages